 Plants are a vastly more environmentally friendly way to achieve a healthy, balanced diet than animal-based protein.
 But we currently rely quite heavily on only a few plant-based sources.
 Diversifying our base of plant-based proteins is therefore a priority.
 Partnerships are critical in achieving this.

-Similarly, we recently established a development agreement with ENOUGH, a food-tech firm that produces a nutrient-rich protein called ABUNDA from fungi.
+Similarly, we recently established a with ENOUGH, a food-tech firm that produces a nutrient-rich protein called ABUNDA from fungi.
 The fungi are grown through a simple fermentation process based on renewable feedstock such as wheat or corn.
 Compared to meat production, it uses 93% less water and creates 97% fewer carbon dioxide emissions.

 Algenuity’s microalgae plant-based protein is rich in nutrients, neutral in flavour and has a low water and land-use footprint